Make an Appoinment

 If you get an individual policy, periodontics and prosthodontics may not be available in the first year of coverage.
 And orthodontics often requires a rider, in which you pay an additional fee, for any kind of policy.

 Experts generally encourage adults to see their dentists twice a year.
 Dental benefits policies support this, although the wording varies.
-It may be that your policy will pay for a preventive visit every 6 months (but no closer together), or twice per calendar year, or twice in a 12-month period.
+It may be that your policy will pay for a preventive visit every 6 months (but no closer together), or twice per calendar year, or twice in 12 months.
 Get to know your policy so you understand how it works.
 That will help you schedule your appointments.

 There are usually time limits on other services as well, such as X-rays, fillings on the same tooth, crowns and bridges on the same tooth, or fluoride treatments for children.
 For instance, your policy may pay for a full series of X-rays only once every 3 years.